 For me, it all boils down to a cuppa Barry’s tea and a slice of McCambridge’s brown bread with Kerrygold butter.
 All best served with a classic gossipy catch-up with the parents.

 Once settled in, and the family has been seen, heard, and fully caught up with on all the important details, it’s time to see friends.
 One of the main rites of passage of the Christmas season in Ireland is the 12 Pubs of Christmas.

-This, the most gross display of competitive alcoholism has somehow prevailed among the long list of traditions, continuing to serve our international reputation as a sea of alcoholics.
+This, the grossest display of competitive alcoholism has somehow prevailed among the long list of traditions, continuing to serve our international reputation as a sea of alcoholics.
 They’re not WRONG though, are they?

 In an effort not to publicly humiliate myself by drinking at all 12 pubs, and seeing my entire group of college friends for the first time in 12 months, I decided to join at pub number 11 when everyone else was borderline catatonic and I could still put something resembling a sentence together.
 Needless to say, seeing everyone all at once is somewhat overwhelming.

 You find yourself saying the same thing over and over again, and it all begins to feel like an organized mixer.
 I nearly wanted a little name badge with details denoting my current form of employment, place of residence, and state of mental balance.